-Join us as we peer through our telescopes with our panel, hosted by technology journalist and broadcaster Lara Lewington, and predict the future trends in space tech that will make the news in the months and years to come.
+What are the future trends in space tech that will make the news in the months and years to come.

-Learn more about the industries innovating in space that will benefit society on Earth, from in-space solar power generation, pharmaceutical manufacturing and robotics, to upcoming missions, spaceports and UK-based rocket launches.
+Our panel, hosted by technology journalist and broadcaster Lara Lewington, discussed about the industries innovating in space that will benefit society on Earth, from in-space solar power generation, pharmaceutical manufacturing and robotics, to upcoming missions, spaceports and UK-based rocket launches.

 - Professor Craig Clark MBE FREng FRSE, Professor of Practice for Space at the University of Strathclyde